RWTH-HPC/sx-aurora-offloading/docs/build_wrapper.md

 The wrapper tool tries forwards all input arguments to the target compiler (except in case of static linking).
 It has only two command line arguments that are its own and are never forwarded:

 - `--sotoc-path=`: With this argument, the driver can set the path to the source transformation tool to be used during compilation by the wrapper.
 - `-fopenmp-nec-compiler=` selects the compiler for target compilation.
-This flag has the same semantics as the `-fopenmp-nec-compiler=` flag of the clang driver (the argument is passed through from the clang driver).
+This flag has the same semantics as the `-fopenmp-nec-compiler=` flag of the Clang driver (the argument is passed through from the Clang driver).
 See usage for details.
 - `-Xlinker -fopenmp-target`: With this argument, the driver can instruct the wrapper to use static linking of the target image.

 # Environment Variables